DANCES in CIRCUS

 How to make it look aesthetical and at the same time easy enough to bring joy?

 How to make a dance in a very limited time frame?

 How to make everybody join in, when people are afraid to look stupid or are convinced, that their bodily expressions have very big limits?

 Dances with Circus Schokokaboom

-Dances are a important part in our programs.
-They bring joy and energy, and support the creation of performance atmosphere.
-The idea behind using dances in our programs is to have a shared experience of moving, which helps to create the team feeling, allows us to find out new things about ourselves and the other persons, teaches us to notice and give back.
+Dances are an important part of our programs.
+They bring joy and energy and support the creation of a performance atmosphere.
+The idea behind using dances in our programs is to have a shared experience of moving, which helps to create the team feeling, allows us to find out new things about ourselves and other persons, and teaches us to notice and give back.